Maproom/qmapshack/README.md

 As everything is better with a GUI you might want to have a look at [TortoiseHg](https://tortoisehg.bitbucket.io/).

 Dependencies

-Next to QT5 you will need the development packages of:

 * [Qt5](https://www.qt.io/) (at least 5.8)
 * [GDAL](http://www.gdal.org/)